fsm6wv/HW1workaround/README.md

 * wrote methods to get the number of representatives using binary search and hashmaps.
 * Tested with several csv files
 * Formatted output for part 2
-* Changed the functions for part 2 input
+* Changed the functions, so they look for index of state and population column and iterate based on index
+* Created method to read Excel file and handled wether a file is excel or csv

 ### [Christina Yang]